senzing-garage/knowledge-base/gists/air-gap-senzing-environment/README.md

     sudo ./docker-air-gap-load-repository.sh
     ```

-1. Verify the new docker images.
+1. Verify the new Docker images.
    Example:

     ```console
     sudo docker images | grep senzing
     ```

-### Load private docker registry
+### Load private Docker registry

-:thinking: **Optional:** This step is only needed if the docker images
+:thinking: **Optional:** This step is only needed if the Docker images
-need to be added to a private docker registry.
+need to be added to a private Docker registry.
 If working on a single workstation, this step is not necessary.

 1. :pencil2: Make extracted directory the current working directory.